Ranjith679/Banking-Mangement-System-Java/README.md

     balance DECIMAL(10,2) DEFAULT 0.00,
     security_pin VARCHAR(10) NOT NULL
 );
-📜 Usage Guide
-🏦 1️⃣ Register a New User
-Enter Full Name, Email, Password.
-If the email is already registered, it will show: kotlin
-Copy
-Edit
-User Already Exists for this Email Address!!
-🔑 2️⃣ Log In
-Enter Email & Password.
-If successful, it will check if you have an account: pgsql
-Copy
-Edit
-User Logged In!
-If you don’t have an account, it will prompt you to create one.
-💵 3️⃣ Open a Bank Account
-Enter Full Name, Initial Deposit, Security Pin.
-If successful:
-csharp
-Copy
-Edit
-Account Created Successfully!
-Your Account Number is: XXXXXXX
-🔄 4️⃣ Perform Banking Transactions
-Option	Action
-1	Debit Money
-2	Credit Money
-3	Transfer Money
-4	Check Balance
-5	Log Out
-💡 Invalid PINs, Insufficient Balance, or Incorrect Inputs are handled with proper error messages.

 🛡️ Security Considerations
 🔹 Uses Prepared Statements to prevent SQL Injection.